avalentino/geomodels/README.rst

 -----

-GeoModels provides tools for the management of Earth models like geoids, gravity models the magnetic field models.
+GeoModels provides tools for the management of Earth models like geoids, gravity models, and magnetic field models.

 It also provides some utility function to download and install support data to that are necessary for Earth models computation.